JCMexplains/writing-for-success-2023/textbook.md

 #### In-Text Citations

-Include a citation whenever you quote or paraphrase material from a source.
+Include an in-text citation whenever you quote, paraphrase, or summarize a source. *In-text* means that it appears in the body of your paper; your reader will see it as they are reading along.

-Citations give credit to others for their ideas and to allow your reader to follow up and learn more.
-Your in-text citations provide basic information about your source; each source you cite will have a longer entry in the references section that provides more detailed information.
+Your in-text citations provide only **basic** information about your source.
+Each source you cite will have a longer entry later on in the References section.

 In-text citations give the name(s) of the author(s) and the year the source was published.

-When directly quoting
-a source, it is also required that you include the page number where the quote appears in your citation.
+If you are quoting the source, you must also include the page number.

-This information may be included either within the sentence or at the end of the sentence.
+The in-text citation may appear either within the sentence or at the end of the sentence.
-When the information appears in the sentence, APA calls it a *narrative citation.* When the info appears at the end of the sentence, APA calls it a *parenthetical citation*.
+When it is in the sentence, APA calls it a *narrative citation.* When it is at the end of the sentence, APA calls it a *parenthetical citation*.

 #### The two kinds of in-text citation